SurfaceAI/dataset_creation/README.md

 # Dataset creation

+This repository implements the semi-automated image selection and pre-labeling strategies as described in this xxx publication.
+Images are sampled from Mapillary for manual annotation to create a dataset or street-level imagery on surface type and quality.
-This repository contains the code to create our test and training data for the training and evaluation of classifiers of road surface type and quality.
+This data can be used for training of classifiers of road surface type and quality.

+**The final dataset is published [here](TODO).**

+If you use this dataset, please cite as:
+  TODO

 ## Prerequisites